Tips for Successful Grant Writing

 - Delaware Department of Agriculture

-- MARBICO
+- MARBIDCO

-- Maryland Foundations
+- Rural Maryland Council

 How to Find the Right Grant and Determine Eligibility

 When you first find a grant to apply for, check to see if you are eligible.
 You need to identify if your goals match the institution’s goals.
-There are two different types of grants that you can apply for: a federal grant or a private grant.
+There are two different types of grants that you can apply for: a government grant or a private grant.

 - A private grant is from a specific institution and has different rules to be answered before you start an application.
 Some questions to ask before starting an application with a private grant include identifying the geographic region, the range of grants, and the type of project needed.